-If your child has low vision—that is, has a visual impairment that interferes with his ability to perform daily activities—he may read standard print or enlarged print, or he may use one or several low vision devices, such as magnifiers, monoculars, telescopes, and video magnifiers (also known as closed-circuit television systems or CCTVs) to enhance his ability to read and write visually.
-These devices should always be prescribed by an optometrist or ophthalmologist who specializes in low vision, and your child will need systematic instruction in their use by his teacher of students with visual impairments.
+If your child has low vision—that is, has an eye condition that interferes with the ability to perform daily activities—may read standard print or enlarged print, or may use one or several low vision devices, such as magnifiers, monoculars, telescopes, and video magnifiers to enhance the ability to read and write visually.
+These devices should always be prescribed by an optometrist or ophthalmologist who specializes in low vision, and your child will need systematic instruction in their use by the teacher of students with visual impairments.

 Your child may also find any number of nonoptical devices helpful—including simple tools such as bold markers, dark-lined paper, book stands, or a high intensity lamp—as well as recorded books under some circumstances.
 He may also start using certain high-tech assistive technology, such as a computer with screen magnification software that enlarges the print and graphics displayed on the computer’s screen.

-• He can use a low vision device, such as a telescope, to read the material on the board or watch a classroom demonstration.
-He can also move closer to the material to be able to see better.
+• A low vision device, such as a telescope, to read the material on the board or watch a classroom demonstration.
+They can also move closer to the material to be able to see better.

 • The classroom teacher can provide your child a copy of the material on the board.
 This could be a photocopied sheet of paper or one the teacher or teaching assistant writes out by copying the material on the board.